cortwave/MosaicSDF/README.md

 ### Optimization

-There is a significant likelihood that there are issues with my optimization approach; it fails to converge, resulting in the optimized mesh appearing similar to the non-optimized version.
+Optimized mesh appearing similar to the non-optimized version.